LeafandJam/leaf-guides/content/posts/spotify.md

 3. Proceed to [Make An Account](https://leaf.guide/posts/spotify/#Make-An-Account)

 ## Make An Account
+> If you have a VPN already you can skip Step 1.
+If you're looking to start using one, [Mullvad](https://mullvad.net) is recommended.
 1. Download [CyberGhost VPN](https://www.cyberghostvpn.com/vpn-free-trial)
 for free by using their free trial (no credit card needed).
 2. Set VPN to India